so2OhYUUGI/nae-log/README.md

    ```
    cd backend
-   uvicorn app.main:app --reload --host=0.0.0.0
+   uvicorn app.main:app --reload --host=0.0.0.0 --port=80
    ```

-This setup guide should provide a solid foundation for setting up both the frontend and backend environments for NaeLOG.
+This setup guide provides a complete overview for setting up both the frontend and backend environments for NaeLOG.